 Philadelphia Museum of Art

 The UK - Andy Taylor, Keith Farrell, Matt Easton, Joni Karjalainen, Payson Muller and Duncan McEvoy

-Arundel Castle – Two swords documented (Payson Muller and Duncan McEvoy are responsible for this contact)
+Arundel Castle - Two swords documented.
+These are most likely the fechtschwerter that were used by Hema Pioneers Alfred Hutton and Egerton Castle during their public displays.
+(Payson Muller and Duncan McEvoy are responsible for this contact)

 British Museum / Londesborough Collection - Reportedly has a fechtschwert in their collection